First time logging in?

 • Loan discounts on new and used cars through the Car Buying service.

 • Saving off MSRP on new cars and discounts on used cars.

-• Member have access to additional cash incentives on select cars from some manufactures.
+• Members have access to additional cash incentives on select cars from some manufacturers.

 Not a member?
 Apply for a loan, get a decision, become a PenFed member.
 Click “Apply Now” to start!

 Rates and offers current as of and are subject to change.

 *APR = Annual Percentage Rate.
 Your actual APR will be determined at the time of disbursement and will be based on your application and credit information.
 Rates quoted assume excellent borrower credit history.
 Not all applicants will qualify for the lowest rate.
 The rate you receive on your loan will be the rate in effect at the time of loan disbursal.